Do you want a geotechnical engineer career?

 These opportunities exist in construction, transportation, military, mining and petroleum.

 Are you interested in a geotechnical engineer career?
-Let us know in the comments below.
+Let us know in the comments what attracts you most to this occupation.